17 Childhood Experiences That Make Someone More Likely to Cheat in their Adult Relationships

 Getty Images

 Some mental health conditions, like borderline personality disorder or narcissistic personality disorder, can make someone more likely to cheat.
-These conditions can make it hard for someone to control their emotions, respect boundaries, and understand how others feel.
+These conditions can make it hard for someone to control their emotions, respect boundaries, and understand how other people feel.
 Getting professional help for these conditions is really important for both their own well-being and having healthy relationships.